paucara/pomodoro-compose/README.md

 <h4>It's a simple anti procrastination app that helps you to focus and get your tasks done.</h4>
 <h2>How it works?</h2>
 <h4>The app follow the Pomodoro Technique, breaking the time into two intervals, 25 min to work and 5 min to rest.</h4>
+<h4>You can set the focus count, focus time, break time, and long break time</h4>
 <h2>Android tech stack</h2>
 <ul>
   <li>Written with kotlin</li>